Am0rphous/Awesome/Forensics.md

 - [Detecting Malware With Memory Forensics with Hal Pomeranz (SANS Institute)](http://www.deer-run.com/~hal/Detect_Malware_w_Memory_Forensics.pdf)

 ## Memory Forensics
+- [FireEye Redline](https://www.fireeye.com/services/freeware/redline.html) -  free endpoint security tool, provides host investigative capabilities to users to find signs of malicious activity through memory and file analysis and the development of a threat assessment profile.
 - [LiME](https://github.com/504ensicsLabs/LiME) - LiME (or Linux Memory Extractor) is a tool that allows the capture of volatile memory (RAM) from a running Linux device.
 - [Rekalll Memory Forensics Framework](https://github.com/google/rekall) - The Rekall Framework is a completely open collection of tools, implemented in Python under the Apache and GNU General Public License, for the extraction and analysis of digital artifacts computer systems.
   - [Rekall Memory Forensics with Michael Cohen (Google)](https://digital-forensics.sans.org/summit-archives/dfirprague14/Rekall_Memory_Forensics_Michael_Cohen.pdf)